-To use Mathew's words, dividends are "the best predictor" of so many other features and traits of a business.
+Dividends are also "the best predictor" of so many other features and traits of a business.
 For one, dividends indicate a profitable business.
 But the dividend isn't simply a "sign."
-There's that little matter of the dividend being cash -- cash that you can either (1) take as a quarterly income to spend on necessities or luxuries, or (2) reinvest to enlarge your stake in the company through a dividend reinvestment plan (DRiP).
+There's that little matter of the dividend being cash -- cash that you can either (1) take as a quarterly income to spend on necessities or luxuries, or (2) reinvest to enlarge your stake in the company through a dividend reinvestment plan (Drip).

 This decision, of course, depends on your investment time frame and strategy.

 Managing risk is crucial in any portfolio, and dividends help investors achieve that goal.
-As Mathew says, "The beauty of the dividend is market outperformance with lower risk."
+As Fool dividend guru Mathew Emmert says, "The beauty of the dividend is market outperformance with lower risk."

 Skeptical?
 Well, let's put that statement under the lights.
 Do reliable dividend-paying companies "outperform"?
 Yes.
 In 2004, dividend payers in the S&P 500 outperformed non-payers 18.35% to 3.65%.
 Do reliable dividend payers carry less risk?
 Yes.
-Because the dividends Mathew looks for are paid from free cash flow, his recommendations are less risky.
-(What's more risky: A profitable company or an unprofitable one?)
+For instance, because the dividends Mathew looks for are paid from free cash flow, his Income Investor recommendations are also less likely to cause you a total loss of capital.

-Yet dividend-paying companies are slowly going the way of the pocketwatch.
+Curiously, dividend-paying companies are slowly disappearing.
 The number of companies paying a dividend today is about one-fourth that of the mid-1950s.
 Also, dividend payers are becoming more industry-specific.
 Approximately 75% of companies in the oil and gas sector pay a dividend today (BP

 Cash is king